bjssacademy/fundamentals-clean-code/01basics.md

 }
 ```

 We have to look inside the function and _reverse engineer_ what it does.
-In this case its seems to return the word Hello, and then add on whatever thing we passed in to it.
+In this case it seems to return the word Hello, and then add on whatever thing we passed in to it.

 Let's improve both the function name and the variable name to be more descriptive: